-You can get the solutions to your problems via live chat, phone support, or social media support.
-But, in some cases, you can have self troubleshooting by referring to the extensive support library that contains hundreds of detailed walkthroughs and FAQs to fix common problems.
+You can get solutions to your problems via live chat, phone support, or social media support.
+But, in some cases, you can have self-troubleshooting by referring to the extensive support library that contains hundreds of detailed walkthroughs and FAQs to fix common problems.

 Cybersecurity is very important for anyone using the internet.
 A cyber attack can happen to you at any time.
 Bluehost provides secure shell access (SSH) to allow admin and web devs to securely access config files.
 They also use anti-spam tools like SpamExperts, Spam Hammer, and Apache SpamAssassin to keep bot attacks at bay.

-Other security features include password-protected directories, IP address blacklist, email account and user account filters, and digital certificates, and private keys management access.
+Other security features include password-protected directories, IP addresses, email account and user account filters, and digital certificates, and private key management access.
 This is very important even if you are using another hosting service, make sure you check on this part.
 You don’t want to wake up facing denied of accessing your own websites.

 App and Integration Library:

 One of the biggest USPs of Bluehost is its massive application library.
 With the long-term support for WordPress, there are many optimizations done for WordPress sites.
 You can enable all kinds of services and software through this app to add more functionality to your site and hosting account.

 You can add eCommerce functionality as well as plug your hosting account into Google apps, which, in turn, will give you direct access to an even more extensive plugin library to choose from.